duxuhao/Feature-Selection/Example/README.md

-sf.InitialNonTrainableFeatures(notusable) #those features that is not trainable in the dataframe, user_id, string, etc sf.InitialFeatures(initialfeatures) #initial initialfeatures as list sf.GenerateCol() #generate features for selection sf.clf = LogisticRegression() #set the selected algorithm, can be any algorithm sf.SetLogFile('record.log') #log file sf.run(validate) #run with validation function, validate is the function handle of the validation function, return best features combination
+sf.InitialNonTrainableFeatures(notusable) #those features that is not trainable in the dataframe, user_id, string, etc sf.InitialFeatures(initialfeatures) #initial initialfeatures as list sf.GenerateCol() #generate features for selection sf.SetFeatureEachRound(50, False) # set number of feature each round, and set how the features are selected from all features (True: sample selection, False: select chunk by chunk) sf.clf = LogisticRegression() #set the selected algorithm, can be any algorithm sf.SetLogFile('record.log') #log file sf.run(validate) #run with validation function, validate is the function handle of the validation function, return best features combination